Code scanner

 json[ { "file": "\\scr\\folder\\file1.<br/>tsx", "lines": [ 213 ] } ]

-Paste [CTRL]+[V] this result into a query to, for example, find other similar keys that
+Paste [CTRL]+[V] this result into a query to, for example, find other similar keys that LSDE could detect.

-Code delimiter
+Code delimiter:

 Adjusts the amount of code displayed around the key for increased context, without opening the IDE.